solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The flatten settings are configured as described.](media/data-flow-user-profiles-flatten-settings.png "Flatten settings")

-12. Select **Data preview** and select **Refresh** to display the data.
-You should now see a flattened view of the data source with one or more rows per `visitorId`, similar to when you explored the data within the Spark notebook in lab 1.
+    These settings provide a flattened view of the data source with one or more rows per `visitorId`, similar to when you explored the data within the Spark notebook in lab 1.
+Using data preview requires you to enable Debug mode, which we are not enabling for this lab. *The following screenshot is for illustration only*:

     ![The data preview tab is displayed with a sample of the file contents.](media/data-flow-user-profiles-flatten-data-preview.png "Data preview")

-13. Select the **+** to the right of the `UserTopProducts` step, then select the **Derived Column** schema modifier from the context menu.
+11. Select the **+** to the right of the `UserTopProducts` step, then select the **Derived Column** schema modifier from the context menu.

     ![The plus sign and Derived Column schema modifier are highlighted.](media/data-flow-user-profiles-new-derived-column2.png "New Derived Column")

-14. Under **Derived column's settings**, configure the following:
+12. Under **Derived column's settings**, configure the following:

     - **Output stream name**: Enter `DeriveProductColumns`.
     - **Incoming stream**: Select `UserTopProducts`.